kylebarron/kylebarron.github.io/content/posts/geos-wasm/index.md

  it serializes every GeoJSON object to WKT, then passes the WKT to GEOS

-## Licensing
+### Licensing

 GEOS is licensed under the LGPL 2.1.
 This effectively means that any code that is statically linked to GEOS must also be licensed as LGPL.
+I am not a lawyer, and the legal definition of "linking" feels murky at times.
+But enforcing dynamic linking in WebAssembly sounds like a black hole.
+If that were necessary to prevent having to open source all an application's frontend code, that would significantly decrease the potential audience of the project.

-# GeoRust?
+## GeoRust?

 I want to come back to GeoRust before closing my thoughts.

 A GeoArrow implementation could read geometries from WASM at [literally zero cost](https://observablehq.com/@kylebarron/zero-copy-apache-arrow-with-webassembly) possibly without even making a copy of the data back to JS.

+### Moving data across the WASM boundary

+I said above "if only there was some standardized binary format for arrays of geometries".

+Here GeoArrow makes moving data into Wasm extremely cheap and reading it out of WASM virtually free.
+Because Arrow has the _exact same memory layout_ in every implementation, it enables JavaScript to [correctly interpret memory from the WebAssembly memory space](https://observablehq.com/@kylebarron/zero-copy-apache-arrow-with-webassembly) _without any serialization_, even avoiding a copy in some cases.
+Then in turn we can [visualize the GeoArrow arrays in deck.gl](https://observablehq.com/@kylebarron/geoarrow-and-geoparquet-in-deck-gl) with only a copy to the GPU.

+### Licensing

+GeoRust is licensed as MIT, so there are no license concerns.

+### But it's incomplete?

+Yes, it is incomplete!
+For example, GeoRust [doesn't currently have an implementation of buffering](https://github.com/georust/geo/issues/641) (as of June 2023).
+And surely other algorithms in GEOS haven't yet been ported.
+(Though [the algorithms that do exist](https://docs.rs/geo/latest/geo/#algorithms) are very high quality.)

+That said...
+**I'm more bullish about the unrealized potential of GeoRust + GeoArrow applied to WebAssembly and Python than any other technology on the horizon today.**

+My general goal in pushing and advocating for this tech stack is to create a symbiotic ecosystem with GeoRust.
+Just as GEOS sees development interest resulting from the huge number of downstream users in e.g. Shapely, so would GeoRust hopefully see more contributors if there were a larger transitive user base.

+To be clear, the time horizon to maturity is certainly longer for GeoRust and GeoArrow than for GEOS because the tech is so fresh.
+If you need something in the next 6 months, invest in geos-wasm.
+If you're looking a couple years down the road, maybe consider GeoRust.

-# Where to go from here
+## Where to go from here

 So in conclusion... will I be spending my time writing GEOS bindings to Wasm?
 No, that's unlikely.
 But if I find time in the future, I'd jump on the chance to write bindings for georust that use geoarrow

 I'll have more posts in the future to focus on geoarrow and georust.

-Sorry for the clickbait? :joy:

-- I'd love to have

-This even relates to

-x

 - Getting